zentrocdot/sd-webui-adjust_lora_filename/README.md

 # sd-webui-adjust_lora_filename
 #### Extension for the AUTOMATIC1111 Web UI

 <p align="justify">sd-webui-adjust_lora_filename is an <i>Extension</i> for the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">AUTOMATIC1111</a> web UI.
-The <i>Extension</i> adjusts file name to output name in the metadata.</p>
+The <i>Extension</i> adjusts the file name to the output name in the metadata.</p>

 ---

 ## Preface

-<p align="justify">As I have already written at another place, there is a problem if the LoRA file name without extension is different from the output name in the LoRA file itself.
-The name in the expression in a Prompt can be different from the stored file name.
-That can be irritating.
-The task of this <i>Extension</i> is to eliminate the difference.</p>
+<p align="justify">As I have already written at another place, there is a problem if the LoRA file name without extension is different from the output name in the metadata of the LoRA file itself.
+The name in the LoRa calling expression in a <i>Prompt</i> can be different from the stored file name.
+This can be irritating while using a LoRA.
+The task of this <i>Extension</i> is to eliminate the difference or discrepancy between the file names.</p>

 ## Background